Medical conditions that may complicate having your tooth pulled.

 19) Diseases of the skeletal system.

-These conditions include: osteoporosis, osteopetrosis, osteogenesis imperfecta, cleidocranial dysplasia, Marfan’s syndrome, Down’s syndrome, idiopathic histiocytosis (histiocytosis X), Gaucher’s disease, Paget’s disease, fibrous dysplasia of the jaws, and encephalotrigeminal angiomatosis (Sturge–Weber syndrome).
+Conditions of concern include: osteoporosis, osteopetrosis, osteogenesis imperfecta, cleidocranial dysplasia, Marfan’s syndrome, Down’s syndrome, idiopathic histiocytosis (histiocytosis X), Gaucher’s disease, Paget’s disease, fibrous dysplasia of the jaws, and encephalotrigeminal angiomatosis (Sturge–Weber syndrome).

 ▲ Section references – Fragiskos